PEtab-dev/PEtab/doc/documentation_data_format.md

 defining the parameter estimation problem.

 Extensions of this format (e.g. additional columns in the measurement table) are possible and intended.
-However, those columns should provide extra information for example for plotting, downstream analysis, or for more efficient parameter estimation, but they should not affect the optimization problem as such.
+However, while those columns may provide extra information for example for plotting, downstream analysis, or for more efficient parameter estimation, they should not affect the optimization problem as such.

 **General remarks**
 - All model entities, column names and row names are case-sensitive
 - All identifiers must consist only of upper and lower case letters, digits and underscores, and must not start with a digit.
-- Fields in "[]" in the second row are optional and may be left empty.
+- Fields in "[]" are optional and may be left empty.

 ## SBML model definition